Analysis

 It’s rare that the UFC has its annual International Fight Week before July 1, but with the promotion holding a bye week next weekend due to the long Fourth of July holiday weekend inside the United States, Dana White‘s organization ends the first half of the year with UFC 303.

-T-Mobile Arena in Las Vegas is the host venue for the top MMA promotion’s first pay-per-view event.
+T-Mobile Arena in Las Vegas is the host venue for the top MMA promotion’s first pay-per-view event of the summer.
 Stateside, UFC 303 is streamed via ESPN+ pay-per-view.
 Live coverage begins at 6 pm ET/ 3 pm PT on Saturday evening with the early prelims on ESPN proper, ESPN+ and UFC Fight Pass.

 Late prelims follow at 8 pm ET/ 5 pm PT on ESPN and ESPN+ before ending with the main card at 10 pm ET/ 7 pm PT on ESPN+ pay-per-view.
 All told, barring any late postponements to the bout order, the final version of UFC 303 features a full 13-fight slate.